-- J. Within two years of a written request by the Agency, the applicant shall provide for upstream fish passage, subject to plan approval by the Department of Fish and Wildlife.
+- G. Within two years of a written request by the Agency, the applicant shall provide for upstream fish passage, subject to plan approval by the Department of Fish and Wildlife.
 The U.S. Fish and Wildlife Service and the Department of Fish and Wildlife shall be consulted during plan development.
-The plan shall include an erosion control and water management plan designed to assure compliance with water quality standards during construction. - K. The applicant shall provide the Department with a copy of the turbine rating curves, accurately depicting the flow/production relationship, for the record within one year of the issuance of this certificate.

-- L. Within 90 days of the issuance of this certification, the applicant shall submit a plan for proper disposal of debris associated with project operation, including trashrack debris, for written approval by the Department.
+The plan shall include an erosion control and water management plan designed to assure compliance with water quality standards during construction. - H. The applicant shall provide the Department with a copy of the turbine rating curves, accurately depicting the flow/production relationship, for the record within one year of the issuance of this certification. - I. Within 90 days of the issuance of this certification, the applicant shall submit a plan for proper disposal of debris associated with project operation, including trashrack debris, for written approval by the Department.
 The plan shall include the method used for flashboard construction, including materials used and means of sealing to prevent leakage.
-The plan shall be designed to prevent or minimize the discharge of debris or trash downstream.
-The applicant shall cease using plastic sheeting for control of flashboard leakage and utilize an alternative that meets standards. - M. Any proposals for project maintenance or repair work involving the river, including desilting of the dam impoundment, impoundment drawdowns to facilitate repair/maintenance work, and tailrace dredging, shall be filed with the Department for prior review and approval. - N. By October 1, 1994, the applicant shall file maintenance plans for the existing portage with the Department of Environmental Conservation and the Department of Forests, Parks and Recreation for review and approval.
-The Department may require reasonable modifications to the portage at any time and as necessary to facilitate use or protect wildlife use of nearby wetlands. - O. The applicant shall allow public access to the project area for utilization of public resources, subject to reasonable safety and liability limitations.
-Any proposed limitations of access to State waters to be imposed by the applicant shall first be subject to written approval by the Department. - P. The applicant shall allow the Department to inspect the project area at any time to monitor compliance with certification conditions. - Q. A copy of this certification shall be prominently posted within the facility. - R. Any change to the project that would have a significant or material effect on the findings, conclusions, or conditions of this certification, including project operation, must be submitted to the Department for prior review and written approval.

-S. The Department may request, at any time, that FERC reopen the license to consider modifications to the license necessary to assure compliance with Vermont Water Quality Standards.
+The plan shall be designed to prevent or minimize the discharge of debris or trash downstream. - J. Any proposals for project maintenance or repair work involving the river, including desilting of the dam impoundment, impoundment drawdowns to facilitate repair/maintenance work, and tailrace dredging, shall be filed with the Department for prior review and approval. - K. The applicant shall provide a canoe portage around Arnold Falls dam by October 1, 1995.
+The applicant shall consult with the Recreation Section of the Department of Forests, Parks and

+Recreation and the Department of Environmental Conservation in the planning, siting, and design of the portage.
+Design and maintenance plans for the portage shall be filed with the Department of Environmental Conservation and the Department of Forests, Parks and Recreation for review and approval before construction of the portage.

+- L. The applicant shall allow continued public access to the river for utilization of the public resources, subject to reasonable safety and liability limitations.
+Any proposed limitations of access to State waters to be imposed by the applicant shall first be subject to written approval by the Department. - M. The applicant shall allow the Department to inspect the project area at any time to monitor compliance with certification conditions. - N. A copy of this certification shall be prominently posted within the facility. - O. Any change to the project that would have a significant or material effect on the findings, conclusions, or conditions of this certification, including project operation, must be submitted to the Department for prior review and written approval. - P. The Department may request, at any time, that FERC reopen the license to consider modifications to the license necessary to assure compliance with Vermont Water Quality Standards.